On an Enriques surface associated with a quartic Hessian surface: Introduction

 \end{theorem} This theorem also gives us a method to calculate a set of generators of $\Aut(\Zgen)$ explicitly.
 Using this set, we carry out an experiment on the entropies of automorphisms of $\Zgen$.

 The moduli of quartic Hessian surfaces has been studied by several authors in order to investigate the moduli of cubic surfaces~(\cite{DvG},~\cite{Koike},~\cite{KondoH}).
 In~\cite{DvG}, Dardanelli and van Geemen studied several interesting subfamilies of this moduli.
-It seems to be an interesting problem to investigate the change of the automorphism group under the specializations of $Y$ to members of these subfamilies by the method given in this paper.
-(See also~\cite{DolgachevArxiv2016},~\cite{MukaiOhashi}, and Remark~\ref{rem:kondofinite}.)
+It seems to be an interesting problem to investigate the change of the automorphism group under specializations of $Y$ to members of these subfamilies by the method given in this paper.

+As is shown in Remark 4\,(2) of~\cite{MukaiOhashi}, there exists a specialization from $Y$ to the Enriques surface $\YVI$ with $\Aut(\YVI)\cong \SSSS_5$ that appeared in the Nikulin-Kondo's classification of Enriques surfaces with finite automorphism groups~(\cite{NikulinEnriques}, \cite{KondoFinite}).
+Kondo pointed out that the roots $\baru_{\alpha}$, $\barv_{\alpha}$ defining the walls of $\DY$ given in Theorem~\ref{thm:DY} have the same configuration as the smooth rational curves on $\YVI$.
+(Compare~\eqref{eq:intnumbsuuww},~\eqref{eq:intnumbsuw} and Figure 6.4 of~~\cite{KondoFinite}.)
+It is also an interesting problem to investigate the change of the automorphism group under various generalizations from the seven Enriques surfaces with finite automorphism groups.

 The first application of Borcherds method to the automorphism group of an Enriques surface was given in~\cite{Schiermonnikoog}, in which we investigated an Enriques surface whose universal cover is a $K3$ surface of Picard number $20$ with the transcendental lattice of discriminant $36$.